 Finding Text in a File

 To find text in your file, press Ctrl + F. Enter your search term in the blank field.
+Braille input is required.
 Your cursor will be placed at the first location the text is found.

 Press F3 to find additional instances of the search word.